Superannuation: What you need to know as a young professional

 • Extra benefits – consider if they’re specifically designed to suit your needs/lifestyle.

 Professional Super has been designed for young professionals.
-We discount most fees for members with balances under $1,000.
-See our Fees & discounts page or PDS for details.
 There’s also a fully-featured app to keep track of your super money.
 We’ve also made it easy to use your super to save for your first home using the government’s First Home Super Saver Scheme.

 Multiple funds and duplicate fees